Misachu10032/Media-Trimmer/README.md

 # Media Trimmer Tool (PyQt5 + VLC)

-A simple desktop video trimmer built with **PyQt5**, **python-vlc**, and **ffmpeg**.
-This tool allows users to load videos, jump to specific timestamps, set start and end trim points, and export trimmed video segments.
+A simple desktop media trimmer/converter built with **PyQt5**, **python-vlc**, and **ffmpeg**.
+This tool is built so I may save some time when searching for a website to trimmer/convert my media file.
+This project should support all video/audio format files.
+Please leave an issue if some of the format is not supported

 ---

 ## Features
 - Load and play video files.
-- Input timestamp (HH:MM:SS.MS) to jump to a specific time.
-- Set start and end trim points from user inputs.
 - Trim and export video clips using ffmpeg.
-- Avoid overwriting by auto-numbering output files.
-- Simple and minimal UI.
+- convert media file to other format
 ---

 ## Requirements